Van Halen maintains status as rock legends at Philadelphia's Wells Fargo Center

 Check out Aileen Bannon’s Exclusive Concert Photos on Facebook!
 And remember to ‘Like’ us!

 As usual, older Van Halen sibling Alex Van Halen (while keeping his trademark shades on for the ENTIRE show), is as steady as ever at 58 years of age.
 Van Halen’s kit (which included four bass drums converted into two gigantic ones) is much reminiscent of the one he used on the band’s initial 1978 tour.
 Alex effortlessly hammered his way through some of the sets heavier tracks like the new ‘Chinatown’ and ‘Hot for Teacher.’
-The only issue was his signature drum solo, which unfortunately clocked in a little at a under three minutes.
+The only issue was his signature drum solo, which unfortunately clocked in at a little less than three minutes.

 There’s not much more that can be said about the genius of Eddie (and I know it sounds like I know these guys, but you can only use Van Halen SO many times in this article).
 I thought the point was reached where you had seen everything the 57 year-old guitarist had to offer.
 However, you’ll know that’s clearly not the case after you listen to ‘Truth.’
 This is the best I’ve heard him play since the Van Halen III Tour in 1998, and it was pretty evident the entire show that he’s ecstatic to be on the road again.
 A ten-minute Eddie Van Halen solo is worth the price of admission alone.
 And as you’ll see below, he once again delivered.